Black Cultural Heritage Trail: Frequently Asked Questions

 Some sites and stories are well known; others have received less attention through the years.
 This trail aims to represent a broad range of history including renowned landmarks and leaders, such as the YMI Cultural Center on The Block and James Vester Miller, to the unsung heroes and underrecognized achievements and contributions by the Black community in Asheville.

-The project is expected to be completed in 2023.
-Upon completion, the Buncombe County TDA will promote the trail on Explore Asheville’s marketing platforms to preserve, share, and amplify the stories to a broad audience.
+The project was completed in December of 2023.
+The Buncombe County TDA will promote the trail on Explore Asheville’s marketing platforms to preserve, share, and amplify the stories to a broad audience.

 PROJECT BACKGROUND >>